microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 - **Drill into Query Performance Insights**

 Query Performance Insights is a visual reporting tool based on the Query Story.
-In this example, Query Performance Insights will show the specific query consuming resources and advice of any recommendations to improve query performance.
+In this example, Query Performance Insights will show the specific query consuming the most resources and advice of any recommendations to improve query performance.

 <img src="../graphics/Query_Performance_Insights.png" alt="Query_Performance_Insights"/>

-Query Performance Insights provides customer reporting options.
+Query Performance Insights provides custom reporting options.
 You can read more about how to use Query Performance Insights at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-query-performance.

 - **Go directly to Performance Recommendations**